azavea/climate-change-api/deployment/single_city_ingest.md

 From the `ProductionManagementRunJobs` task definition page, click Actions and choose "Update Service".
 - Set the number of tasks to 60
+- _If you created a new task definition of `ProductionManagementRunJobs`_ update the revision of the service

-- Check the PaperTrail logs immediately to verify that there were no errors, and check back periodically to see if the jobs have been completed
+Check the PaperTrail logs immediately to verify that there were no errors, and check back periodically to see if the jobs have been completed

 ### Turning off the import cluster